Russell Simmons, accused of sexual misconduct, steps down from businesses

 In his response Thursday, Simmons, 60, said that her recollections of that night are "very different from mine" although "it is now clear to me that her feelings of fear and intimidation are real.
 While I have never been violent, I have been thoughtless and insensitive in some of my relationships over many decades and I sincerely apologize."

-Lumet's account comes after an initial accusation reported in The Los Angeles Times this month in which model Keri Claussen Khalighi said he made aggressive sexual advances on her in 1991 and coerced her to have oral sex.
+Lumet's account comes after an initial accusation reported in The Los Angeles Times this month in which model Keri Claussen Khalighi said he made aggressive sexual advances on her in 1991 when she was 17 and coerced her to have oral sex and penetrated her in a shower without her consent.

 Khalighi told Megyn Kelly on "Today" last week that she was "coming out now because I really, really think this is such an important empowerment revolution."